xnuinside/codegraph/README.md

     2. Add tests
     3. Work on visual part of Graph (now it is not very user friendly)
     4. Add support to variables (names) as entities
+    5. Split usage & inheritance as a different cases

 ## Changelog
 **v0.1.0**